Introduction

 Conclusion

-- Etckeeper is a powerful tool that allows you to track changes to your configuration files in the
+- Etckeeper is a powerful tool that allows you to track changes to your configuration

 /etc